Home

 public class Factory {

-private static Factory instance = new Factory();
+private static final Factory instance = new Factory();

 public static Factory getInstance() {